High-dimensional GARCH process segmentation with an application to Value-at-Risk: Application to financial risk management

-In this section, we examine the effect of ignoring possible changes in the volatility of a multi-asset portfolio.
-We consider Value-at-Risk (VaR), a widely used measure of market risk embraced by financial institutions for regulatory or other internal purposes, which measures the extreme loss (change in value) of an asset or a portfolio of assets with a prescribed probability level during a given holding period.
-VaR has been criticized due to its unrealistic assumptions (linearity and normality), parameter sensitivity (to estimation and holding periods) and its inadequacy during crises especially when changing correlation between assets is observed \citep{persaud2000, danielsson2002}.
-The last point is of particular interest, since compared to the period of market stability, it is expected that correlations are significantly higher when markets are falling. \cite{rebonato2001} noted that a risk manager `would greatly over-estimate the degree of diversification in his portfolio in the event of a crash if he used the [correlation] matrix estimated during normal periods'.
-Works to address the VaR critics exist: \cite{valentinyi2004} examined whether detecting and taking into account change-points improves upon VaR forecast.
-Similarly, \cite{spoikony2009} proposed the local change-point analysis to detect regions of volatility homogeneity as an alternative to stationary GARCH modelling, and found that the VaR performed reasonably well.
+VaR measures the extreme loss (change in value) of an asset or a portfolio of assets with a prescribed probability level during a given holding period.
+It has been criticised due to unrealistic assumptions (linearity and normality), parameter sensitivity (to estimation and holding periods) and its inadequacy during crises especially when correlations between assets are observed to vary over time \citep{persaud2000, danielsson2002}.
+The last point is of particular interest since, compared to the period of market stability, correlations are observed to be significantly higher when markets are falling \citep{li2017}. \cite{rebonato2001} noted that a risk manager `would greatly over-estimate the degree of diversification in his portfolio in the event of a crash if he used the [correlation] matrix estimated during normal periods'.
+Works to address the criticism on VaR exist: \cite{valentinyi2004} examined whether detecting and taking into account change points improves upon VaR forecast.
+Similarly, \cite{spoikony2009} proposed to perform local change point analysis to detect regions of volatility homogeneity as an alternative to stationary GARCH modelling, and found that the local volatility estimator performed well in the application to VaR.

-We propose to examine our method by means of a stressed VaR (sVaR), mainly to highlight the possible flaws of this regulatory proposal to monitor the risks of financial institutions.
-The Basel Accord (1996 Amendment) requires the use of sVaR which is based on a covariance matrix from a crisis period in the past.
-The accord does not specify the exact time period to be used but instead proposes the \emph{judgement-based} and the \emph{formulaic} approaches \citep{eba}.
-The former relies on a high-level analysis of the risks related to the holding portfolio, while the latter is a more systematic, quantitative approach.
-Hence, in addition to a judgement-based approach, information on the stressed past periods will provide a robust risk management, and our proposed methodology can serve as a formulaic approach.
+The Basel Accord (1996 Amendment) requires the use of stressed VaR (sVaR) which is based on a covariance matrix from a crisis period in the past.
+The accord does not specify the exact time period to be used but instead, proposes the \emph{judgement-based} and the \emph{formulaic} approaches \citep{eba}.
+The former relies on a high-level analysis of the risks related to the holding portfolio, while the latter is a more systematic, quantitative approach where our proposed methodology can contribute by supplying the information about the latest stress periods.